pijner/Ecryption-RSA-ElGamal/README.md

 ## How to run
 * RSA
-  - Navigate to the RSA subfoler using a terminal and run the following command (switch ./ tp .\ for Windows)
+  - Navigate to the RSA subfoler using a terminal and run the following command (switch ./ to .\ for Windows)

         $ g++ *.cpp -o RSA-Cipher; ./RSA-Cipher